department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 ### OCTO Objectives

-Which [OCTO objectives](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/strategy#readme) does this research support?
+> Which [OCTO objectives](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/strategy#readme) does this research support?
 Work with your VA lead and product manager as needed.

+**Increase**
+- Usage of digital, self- service tools
+- Percent of applications submitted online (vs. paper)
+- Completion rate of online transactions
+**Decrease**
+- Call center volume, wait time, and time to resolution
+- Time to successful complete and submit online transactions
+- Time to process online applications (vs. paper)

 ### Veteran Journey
-Where does your product fit into the [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf)?
+> Where does your product fit into the [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf)?
-Are there moments that matter?
+> Are there moments that matter?

 ## Research Goals
 What are you trying to learn from this research?